If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Image credit: HBO

-House of the Dragon is available streaming on HBO Max, and a la carte on services like Amazon.
+House of the Dragon is available streaming on HBO Max, à la carte on services like Amazon, and on physical DVDs or Blu-rays.

-How to Watch Game of Thrones in chronological order
+How to watch Game of Thrones in chronological order

 Game of Thrones